Springfield group gives presents, appliances, beds to 191 families in need

 “This one I’m having tomorrow morning,” she said through a smile.

-Enter, Helping for Hope, a group of business leaders from the Springfield area who, every year, pitch in and support families like Joneses.
+Enter, Help Give Hope, a group of business leaders from the Springfield area who, every year, pitch in and support families like Joneses.

-Murray Beairsto, Executive Director at Helping for Hope says her team is helping 191 families this year.
+Murray Beairsto, Executive Director at Help Give Hope says her team is helping 191 families this year.
 That’s roughly 700 kids in the Ozarks getting Christmas they would’ve otherwise missed.

 Those receiving gifts and support from the organization drive up through a garage at the charity’s location on Cedarbrook in North Springfield.

 Many, including Jones, are lent UHAUL trucks to carry their load home.
-The cost of the truck is covered by volunteers at Helping for Hope.
+The cost of the truck is covered by volunteers at Help Give Hope.

 Families are not picked at random but are instead evaluated before getting supplies and presents.